-- In relation to my connection as an Academician of the National Academy of Science and Technology ("NAST") under the Department of Science and Technology ("DOST"), I undertake to provide such written consent once secured from the DOST-NAST. - 4.
-I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Corporation, as provided for in Section 38 of the Securities and Regulation Code ("SRC"), its Implementing Rules and Regulations ("IRR") and other issuances of the Securities and Exchange Commission ("SEC"). - 5.
-I am not related to any of the directors/officers/substantial shareholders of the Corporation, its subsidiaries, and affiliates nor a relative in any other way than the relationship provided under Rule 38 of the SRC. - 6.
+- 3. In relation to my connection as an Academician of the National Academy of Science and Technology ("NAST") under the Department of Science and Technology ("DOST"), I note that academicians are nominated based on a Filipino resident's exemplary contribution to science and technology and have advanced its cause in the Philippines.
+As an Academician, I am not an officer or employee of DOST NAST, and accordingly, the Office of the President Memorandum Circular No. 17 and Section 12, Rule XVIII of the Revised Civil Service Rules shall not apply to me. - 4.
+I possess all the qualifications and none of the disqualifications to serve as an Independent Director of the Corporation, as provided for in Section 38 of the Securities and Regulation Code ("SRC"), its Implementing Rules and Regulations ("IRR") and other issuances of the Securities and Exchange Commission ("SEC"). - I am not related to any of the directors/officers/substantial shareholders of the Corporation, its subsidiaries, and affiliates nor a relative in any other way than the relationship provided under Rule 38 of the SRC. - 6.
 To the best of my knowledge, I am not the subject of any pending criminal or administrative investigation or proceeding. - I am not an officer or director of any government agencies or government-owned and controlled corporations.

-- 8. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the SRC and its IRR, Manual on Corporate Governance for Publicly Listed Companies and other SEC issuances. - 9.
-I shall inform the Corporate Secretary of the Corporation of any changes in the abovementioned information within five (5) days from its occurrence.

-Executed on JUN 2 7 2024
+8. I shall faithfully and diligently comply with my duties and responsibilities as independent director under the SRC and its IRR, Manual on Corporate Governance for Publicly Listed Companies and other SEC issuances.
+9. I shall inform the Corporate Secretary of the Corporation of any changes in the abovementioned information within five (5) days from its occurrence.
+Executed on JUL RISTOPHER P. MONTEROLA Affiant Republic of the Philippines) PASIG CITY) S.S.
+SUBSCRIBED AND SWORN to before me this JUL 1 1 2024 at PASIG CITY affiant personally appeared before me and exhibited to me his JIN NO. 187-377 -415 as competent evidence of identity.

-[Signature page follows]

-CHRISTOPHER P. MONTEROLA Affiant

-SUBSCRIBED AND SWORN to before me this JUN 2 7 2024 at affiant personally appeared before me and exhibited to me his 714 10 No . | PASIG CITY, as competent evidence of identity.

 Doc.
-No. / ; Page No. 2 Book No. VI/; Series of 2024.

-EDRIAN M. AVAYA PTR No. 1550145/01 16-2024/Pasig City IBP No. 423770/ 01-16-2024/ Masbate Roll No.64655
+No. 79; EDRIAN MAP Page No. 17; PTR No. 1550145/01-16-2024/Pasig City I2P No. 423770/01-16-2024/ Masbate Book No. YIJ; Roll No.64655 Series of 2024.
+MCLE Compliance VII-0027307/27 March 2023 15th Floor Strata 2000, F. Ortigas Jr. Road, Pasig City

-Roll No.64655

-MCLE Compliance VII-0027307/27 March 2023

-15th Floor Strata 2000, F. Ortigas Jr. Road, Pasig City Email address: emapaya@gorricetalaw.com Telephone No. 86960988 Appointment No. 189 (2023-2024) - Pasig City

-Commissioned until 31 December 2024
+Email adoress: emapaya@gorricetalaw.com Telephone No. 86960988 Appointment No. 189 (2023-2024) - Pasig City Commissioned until 31 December 2024